Janus Kinase (JAK) Inhibitors

 - Upper respiratory infections

 These are not all the possible side effects of JAK inhibitors.
 Talk to your doctor about what to expect when taking a JAK inhibitor.
-You should also call your doctor if you have any changes that concern you when taking a JAK inhibitor.
+You should also call your doctor if you have any changes that concern you when taking one of these drugs.

 Things to know about JAK inhibitors

 JAK inhibitors work on the immune system.
 They can lower your body’s ability to fight infections.
 Your doctor will monitor you for signs of infection during and after treatment with these drugs.
-Get medical help right away if you have signs of an infection, including fever, muscle pain, cough, shortness of breath, diarrhea, extreme tiredness, or pain while urinating.3,4
+Get medical help right away if you have signs of an infection, including:3,4

 There is an increased risk of heart attack, stroke, or death in people with risk factors who smoke or used to smoke while using JAK inhibitors.
-Seek medical help right away if you have chest pain or tightness, pain in the chest/throat/neck/jaw, shortness of breath, cold sweats, nausea, vomiting, weakness on one side of the body, or slurred speech.3,4
+Seek medical help right away if you have any of these symptoms:3,4

 JAK inhibitors can cause low blood cell counts.
 Your doctor will order lab tests during treatment.
 Tell your doctor if you have unusual bruising or bleeding, shortness of breath, fever, or tiredness.3,4

-Before beginning treatment for atopic dermatitis, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
+Before beginning treatment for atopic dermatitis (eczema), tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.